 Strong and resilient mass timber construction is a perfect fit for fire stations and other emergency services buildings.
-Prefabricated components like the Cross-Laminated Insulated Panels (CLIPs) that were used for the Oakville Fire Station are reinventing the way we build.
-CLIPs are a customizable, building envelope solution that reduces construction time and increases site safety and project sustainably.
+That’s because prefabricated mass timber components are a customizable, modular, easily reapeatable building envelope solution that reduces construction time and increases site safety and project sustainably.